REST API

 eyJh...

-The token will (of course) give the same level of authentication that was used when creating it!
+The token will of course only give the same level of authentication that was used when creating it!

 The endpoint accepts parameters as query parameters to the GET request

-• limited=true will make the token only valid for the issuing server
+will make the token only valid for the UNICORE/X server that you got it from

 For example